foundry-vtt-community/wiki.js/development/api.md

 Name the page the same as the Class or Concept it documents.
 The goal is to be intuitive when scanning or searching for a specific chunk of the API a user might be having a problem with.

-E.g. `Document` describes Document, DocumentData, and some Collection logic.
+E.g. `Document` describes Document, and some Collection logic.
 All of these feasibly fit together within one page.

 #### Placement